Below are example commands to compile an application with support for SVE instructions using the GNU Toolchain:

 armflang -march=armv8-a+sve myapp.f90 -o myapp_f90.out

 If you are compiling for a SVE-capable target, you can use the -march=native compiler option.
-For specific CPUs with SVE support, use the -mcpu option:
+To target specific CPUs with SVE support, use the -mcpu option:

 | CPU | Flag |